Unemployment insurance in the United States: Unemployment insurance outlook

 Twice a year, the Office of Management and Budget delivers an economic assessment of the unemployment insurance program as it relates to budgetary issues.
 As it relates to the FY 2012 budget, the OMB reports that the insured unemployment rate (IUR) is projected to average 3.6% in both FY 2011 and in FY 2012.
 State unemployment regular benefit outlays are estimated at $61 billion in FY 2011 and $64.3 billion in FY 2012, down somewhat from Midsession estimates.
 Outlays from state trust fund accounts are projected to exceed revenues and interest income by $16.0 billion in FY 2011 and $15.1 billion in FY 2012.
 State trust fund account balances, net of loans, are projected to continue to fall, from -$27.4 billion at the end of FY 2010 to -$62.7 billion at the end of FY 2013, before starting to grow again.

 Net balances are not projected to become positive again until well beyond FY 2016.
 Up to 40 states are projected to continue borrowing heavily from the Federal Unemployment Account (FUA) over the next few years.
 The aggregate loan balance is projected to increase from $40.2 billion at the end of FY 2010 to a peak end-of-year balance of $68.3 billion in FY 2013.
 Due to the high volume of state loans and increased EB payments, FUA and EUCA are projected to borrow $26.7 billion from the general fund in FY 2011 and an additional $19.4 billion in FY 2012, with neither account projected to return to a net positive balance before 2016.
 The general fund advances must be repaid with interest.

+Criticisms and reform proposals

+Systemic racism

+Advocates such as the National Employment Law Project (NELP) contend that the U.S. unemployment insurance system disproportionately excludes Black workers and other workers of color.
+They point out that policymakers in the New Deal era made intentional compromises "to make the program appealing for the strong base of conservative white Southern Democrats who held the most powerful seats in Congress."
+In particular, agricultural and domestic workers, which comprised 65 percent of Black workers, were excluded from unemployment benefits.

+Discouragement of work

+Both left- and right-wing critics allege that the structure of unemployment insurance discourages people from returning to work.
+Under various state laws, claimants who work part-time or earn more than a certain threshold are barred from receiving unemployment benefits for a given week, creating a welfare trap that discourages workers from taking part-time jobs while looking for full-time work.
+To mitigate this issue, states apply an "earnings disregard" process by ignoring some portion of a worker's income and reducing their benefit payments based on their earnings above that amount.
+Since 2021, New York has allowed workers to claim "partial benefits" when they work 30 hours or fewer in a given week.